-Wanting to explore this idea further I created my own A.I. assistant, named Alice after my girlfriend, to greet and host visitors to my own website.
+Wanting to explore this idea further I created my own A.I. assistant, Alice (named after my girlfriend), to greet and host visitors to my own website.
 After some initial cordial interactions with visitors Alice begins to go off script.
 Rather than discuss my calendar she complains about me, spills secrets and warns potential collaborators off working with me.
+Alice knows me too well.

 No she doesn’t.